MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 Select one of two options:

 1. Auto Discover Users.
-  - Select **Automatically Discover and Add Users**, and the app automatically finds your users and attempts to match them up.
+  - Select **Automatically Discover and Add Users**, and our app automatically finds your users and attempts to match them up.

 2. Upload Migration CSV File.
   - Either drag a file into the designated space, or select **Choose a file to upload**, and add a customized CSV file for your migration.